beach umbrella

 That’s why we built the Handy Beach Umbrella & Anchor System—to give families real shade, real protection, and a setup that actually stays put.

 30-second takeaway: Dense 160 gsm fabric means a tighter weave, letting less UV through.
-A UPF 55+ reflective (silver) outer canopy bounces UV + heat.
+A Lab-Verified UPF 55+ canopy blocks 99.99% of UV rays while bouncing heat.
 A vented canopy + stable hammer-in anchor keep that shade where you set it.
 Our system sets up fast in ~10 seconds, so you actually secure it right every time.

 1. Why Thicker Fabric Matters for Real UV Protection